Trading Broker Reviews

 Who it suits

 Exness is a strong fit for active scalpers and EA-running traders comfortable in MT4/MT5 who want the lowest possible all-in cost on majors and a fast, predictable withdrawal pipeline.
-It's a less obvious choice for traders who care about counter-party security above pricing — the offshore entities, where most non-EU flow ends up, simply don't carry the protection of CySEC or the FCA.
+It's a less obvious choice for traders who care about counter-party security above pricing, the offshore entities, where most non-EU flow ends up, simply don't carry the protection of CySEC or the FCA.
 Onboard via the EU/UK entity if the account size and leverage cap make sense for your strategy.

 Bottom line

 Exness has earned its current reputation: tight spreads, fast money movement, transparent execution stats.
-It is also a useful reminder that "regulated" is a spectrum — the same brand can carry tier-1 supervision in one jurisdiction and bargain-basement supervision in another, and the entity you sign with determines almost everything about how the relationship behaves in a stress event.
-Verify the entity, model the all-in cost on your actual book, and you have a credible candidate for the active-trader shortlist.
+It is also a useful reminder that "regulated" is a spectrum, the same brand can carry tier-1 supervision in one jurisdiction and bargain-basement supervision in another, and the entity you sign with determines almost everything about how the relationship behaves in a stress event.

 Alex Tzoulis